 Two gluons emitted simultaneously

 This page is in the colorshift approach mixed with quaternion parts.
-The quaternion part always starts with the word QUATERNIONS in red and ends with a red dotted line -------.
+The quaternion part always starts with the word QUATERNIONS in red and ends with ----- END OF QUATERNION APPROACH -----.

 This page starts as if you had red the pages 1 and 2 of the QCD storyline, so maybe you do so.